 In general, indices are usually calculated by the member’s market value – the value of all the shares on the market.
 The larger the company’s market value, the bigger its percentage of the index – higher its ranking.

 Today, there are a number of indices covering the global markets, including the US S&P 500, French CAC 40, MSCI family and London’s Footsie series – FTSE 100, FTSE 250 and FTSE 350.
 You can also get indices that reflect the bond markets and other global investments.

-Doing it yourself will take a lot of time and a lot of spare capital – not only are you going to need to cover the trading costs of buying each investment on the index, but you’re going to have to put enough money in to benefit from the diversification.
+Unfortunately, as it’s essentially just a list, you can’t actually invest in an index, and recreating it in your portfolio would take a lot of time and capital – not only are you going to need to cover the trading costs of buying each investment on the index, but you’re going to have to put enough money in to benefit from the diversification.